Our counsellors have extensive experience in cancer and crisis counselling and hospice care.

 Counsellor | Support Services Coordinator

 Antonia serves as first contact for those seeking support.
-She has a Master of Science degree in Organizational Behaviour from Birkbeck College, University of London and a Master of Arts degree in Counselling from Webster University, Geneva.
-Prior to moving to Geneva, Antonia worked in London and New York where she spent many years volunteering with special needs children as well as with the elderly.
+She has a Master of Science degree in Organizational Behaviour from Birkbeck College, University of London and a Master of Arts degree in Counselling.
+Prior to moving to Geneva, Antonia worked in London and New York where she spent many years volunteering with children with special needs, as well as with the elderly.
 In 2014 she became involved with ESCA CancerSupport, firstly as a volunteer and peer supporter, before joining the counselling team in 2016.
-She is a member of the Swiss Association for Counselling (SGfB), the American Psychological Association (APA) and the British Association for Counselling and Psychotherapy (BACP).
+She is a member of the Swiss Association for Counselling (SGfB), the American Psychological Association (APA) and is a registered member MBACP of the British Association for Counselling and Psychotherapy (BACP).

 Tricia has a bachelor's degree in economics and sociology from Bristol University and a master's degree in counselling.
 She began working as a volunteer, providing psychosocial support to adolescents.
 Tricia is a member of the British Association for Counselling and Psychotherapy (BACP), and the Swiss Association for Counselling (SGfB).
 An ESCA CancerSupport peer supporter since 2011, Tricia now counsels individuals, participates in peer support training and supervision, and facilitates monthly discussion groups.
 Tricia has had first-hand experience having been diagnosed with skin cancer in 2014.